-- · Verification of customer-declared weight and size data - Check data against profile in customer database - Compliance with Weights and Measures regulations - Track and trace of shipments - · Check for missing parts in a shipment
+- Verification of customer-declared weight and size data - Check data against profile in customer database - Compliance with Weights and Measures regulations - Track and trace of shipments - Check for missing parts in a shipment

-Identification (ID) Capture item ID for correct sorting, tracking and allocation of weight & size data Weight Verify weight data for invoicing, load planning and quality checks Dimensions Verify measurement data for invoicing and load planning Dimensional Weight Divide volume by a dimensional factor to determine an object's dimensional weight Billable Weight Compare dimensional weight with actual weight to determine the billable weight Shape Record shape data to reject an item that is too large to be sorted or that requires a surcharge because it is un-stackable.
-Image Take a picture of items measured for proof of correct invoicing and package condition
+Identification (ID) Capture item ID for correct sorting, tracking an Weight Verify weight data for invoicing, load plannin Dimensions Verify measurement data for invoicing and lo Dimensional Weight Divide volume by a dimensional factor to de Billable Weight Compare dimensional weight with actual wei Shape Record shape data to reject an item that is to it is un-stackable.
+Image Take a picture of items measured for proof of • and allocation of weight and size data.

-^{} The international Air Transport Association established a standard dimensional factor, however companies may choose their own.
+The international Air Transport Association established a standard dimensional factor, however companies may choose their own.